Charlenelzq/ICT2214_Project/README.md

 Before running the script, follow these steps:

 1. **Modify the Cookie**:
-   - Ensure you update the cookie in the script to match your session.
+   - Ensure you update the cookie in the script to match your session in main.py

 2. **Choose Your Target**:
    - Determine whether you are testing on **DVWA (Damn Vulnerable Web Application)** or our own hosted website:
      `http://ict2214p1b2.mooo.com/`
-   - Comment/uncomment the necessary sections in the provided script based on the target.
+   - Comment/uncomment the necessary sections in main.py script based on the target.

 ## Login Credentials
 - if using our website, you may use any ONE of the credentials listed